HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

-# Getting Started with napari-mAIcrobe
+# Getting Started with mAIcrobe

-Welcome to napari-mAIcrobe!
+Welcome to mAIcrobe!
 This guide will get you up and running with bacterial cell analysis in under 10 minutes.

 ## 🚀 Installation

 ### Prerequisites

-Before installing napari-mAIcrobe, ensure you have:
+Before installing mAIcrobe, ensure you have:

 - **Python 3.10 or 3.11** (required for TensorFlow compatibility)
 - **Miniconda** (strongly recommended for dependency management)